Nine of Pentacles #7 – coming soon

 Miranda felt every bruise and bump when she woke on the cold stone floor in the morning, but she was alive and free.
 She climbed out of the cave at dawn, leaving Fern to sleep a little longer.
 She risked sounding her whistle to call Xipilli to her—once, twice, three times.
 She was sure she heard his call somewhere nearby, but when she blew the whistle a fourth time, there was no response.
 She looked to the sky, hoping for a shadow to cross her vision, but there was none.

 She sighed deeply and sat down on a nearby boulder.
 Without supplies and a map, they wouldn’t make it far.
 It seemed likely that the people she had heard in such distress were friends and family of Lu and Fern, probably even Lu herself.
 She certainly couldn’t just leave them there.

 Florida was too far on for the two of them to get there on their own, even if they had a map, but Miranda thought she might be able to locate her beloved cabin.
 Her cabin had plenty of supplies, and Xipilli may have returned there.
 The only thing was, she had no way to know how long the captives would be safe, or if she could find her way back here.
 Striking out for home could leave the prisoners, and probably Lu, stranded if she got lost or strayed for too long.
 As she saw it, their other option was to stay here in the caves, collect pilfered supplies from the camp to sustain them, and wait until the right moment to strike revealed itself, but that once again risked their freedom.

-Advance readers voted to head back to the cabin rather than wait at the camp.
+Readers voted to head back to the cabin, rather than wait at the camp.